Book A Consultation

 Major Changes from April 2026

-Under the new iht rules, company shares valued above £1 million will receive only 50% relief rather than the current 100% exemption.
-This creates an effective 20% inheritance tax rate on the excess value above the £1 million threshold.
+Under the new rules, company shares above £1 million will receive only 50% relief, creating an effective inheritance tax rate of 20% on the excess value.

 Planning Strategies for Limited Company Owners